Vidicon/ES6/adc/readme.md

 ![NOREADREG](img/without-readreg.PNG)

-When we read the value the infinte loop will not occur and the intterupt wil occur just once.
+When we read the value the infinte loop will not occur and the interrupt wil occur just once.

 ![READREG](img/with-readreg.PNG)

 The ADC value is just 10 bits so we have to get this with bit operations.

+Now we have a kerneldevice which prints the values of all three ADCs when te interrupt button is pressed.
+The next step is seperating them to /dev/adc0 - /dev/adc2 so we can cat the value's.

+### Sleeping kernel
+Because the ADC value isn't directly available we have to wait for the ADC to process the value.
+This takes some time.
+You could wait for this with busy waiting, but in a kernel driver this is very, VERY wrong.
+Instead of this we will put the device_read to sleep and wake it up when the ADC interrupt is triggered.
+Now we can return the value to user space.

+To achieve this we use the

 # Implementation details